 We value family prayer, and we champion prayer in the home.
 Before we assume that all families must pray, though, let us consider 5 families that do not need to bother praying:

-1. Families that do not want to have worship in their homes may not need to pray.
+1. Families that do not want to have worship in their homes

 When Jesus taught his disciples how to pray, he taught them to begin with a heart of worship.
 He modeled how to recognize the holiness of the Father by praying, "Our Father in heaven, holy is your name" (Matthew 6:9).
 When families pray, they worship.